 Tuesday, January 15, 2013

-Class of 1886 Photograph of George Gould; taken by Bangor, Maine studio
+Class of 1886 Photograph of George Gould; presumably Orono High School at Orono, Maine

 Photograph of a young man identified on the reverse as George Gould, Class of 1886.
 The photograph was taken by the George Lansil studio of Bangor, Maine.

-This photograph was found with four photographs of young women, taken by the same photography studio and all mentioning Class of 1886, though three of them gave the women's address as Bangor, Maine.
+This photograph was found with those of four young women, taken by the same photography studio and all mentioning Class of 1886, though three of them gave the women's address as Bangor, Maine.
 However, I believe that at least some of them were students at Orono High School in Orono, Maine.

 I can't make out the full names of two of them, but research on the other two shows them as born in 1868 as was George Pendleton Gould and living either at Old Town, Maine, or adjacent Orono, Maine.